centre-for-humanities-computing/DaCy/README.md

 # 📰 News
+- 1.2.0 (04/11/21)
+  - Removed the readability module, we instead recommend you use the more extensive [textdescriptives](https://github.com/hlasse/TextDescriptives) package developed by [HLasse](https://github.com/HLasse) and I for extracting readability and other text metrics.
+  - Added support for the configuring the default the model location with the environmental variable `DACY_CACHE_DIR` thanks to a PR by [dhpullack](https://github.com/dhpollack) 🙏.
 - 1.1.0 (23/07/21)
   - DaCy is now available on the [Huggingface model hub](https://huggingface.co/models?search=dacy) 🤗 .
 Including detailed performance descriptions of biases and robustness.
   - It also got a brand new online [demo](https://huggingface.co/chcaa/da_dacy_medium_trf?text=DaCy+er+en+pipeline+til+anvendelse+af+dansk+sprogteknologi+lavet+af+K.+Enevoldsen%2C+L.+Hansen+og+K.+Nielbo+fra+Center+for+Humanities+Computing.) - try it out!